 Everyone can develop nickel allergy, at any age, but you can prevent it by wearing only nickel free hypoallergenic rings or other jewelry and diminishing by that your exposure to nickel.

-Sounds good, but what should I do now about my wedding ring, you ask yourself?
+But what should I do now about my wedding ring, you ask yourself?

 Don’t rush to buying a nickel free ring as a replacement to your beloved wedding ring.
 There just might be a solution to that.